1nigmanand/Key-Value_File_Store/README.md

 # Key-Value Store Application

-A simple and interactive key-value store application built using Node.js.
-It allows users to create, read, delete, and batch-create key-value pairs, with an option to set time-to-live (TTL) for each key.
+An interactive key-value store application built using Node.js, designed with a focus on simplicity and data persistence.
+The app allows users to create, read, delete, and batch-create key-value pairs with an optional time-to-live (TTL) feature.
+This project is organized using a basic MVC (Model-View-Controller) structure for efficient code management and scalability.

 ## Features